devAnkurB/HVTSP_Project/README.md

 - "What are the top 5 countries with the highest vaccination rates in 2023?"
 - "Show me the trend for vaccine coverage in Bangladesh from 2017 to 2023."
 - "How do I calculate the average value for column E in Excel?"

-## My Contributions

-I contributed to the development of this app by:

-- Working on the backend logic, including file upload handling and implementing the API calls to fetch responses from the AI bot.
-- Designing and improving the user interface (UI) to ensure a smooth, responsive, and user-friendly chat experience.

----